pdjr-n2k/TMP106/README.md

 **TMP106** uses the
 [Maxim DS18B20](https://www.hobbytronics.co.uk/datasheets/DS18B20.pdf)
 temperature sensor.
-These devices connect to the **TMP106** over a OneWire bus and are individually identified by a hardware address.

-The module has six electrically isolated three-pole terminal blocks (labelled A through F) which allow temperature sensor devices to be connected to the OneWire bus.
+The module has six electrically isolated three-pole terminal blocks (labelled A through F) to which temperature sensor devices can be connected.
 Each terminal block provides +5VDC, GND and data connections all of which must be wired to a connected sensor: the two-wire (parasitic) operating  mode of the DS18B20 is not supported.

-The total length of a OneWire bus is limited and the maximum length of all sensor connections to the **TMP106** depends somewhat on environmental temperature and electrical noise.
+The total maximum length of cable that can be used to connect all sensors is limited and the depends somewhat on environmental conditions (particularly temperature and electrical noise) and the type of cable used to make sensor connection.
-Twenty metres total wire length should be feasible in all situations using twisted pair cable.
+The sum of all sensor connection cable lengths should be kept below 20 metres.

 ## Temperature reporting

-**TMP106** treats each connected temperature sensor as an independent device and maintains a persistent mapping between a sensor's OneWire hardware address and its user configured NMEA address (in NMEA-speak this address is termed an 'instance number').
+**TMP106** treats each connected temperature sensor as an independent device and maintains a persistent 1:1 mapping between a sensor's hardware address and its user configured NMEA instance number.

-**TMP106** can transmit PGN 130316 temperature reports at a maximum rate of two reports per second.
+The module can transmit PGN 130316 temperature reports at a maximum rate of two reports per second.
 The rate at which a sensor channel can report its temperature is user configurable up to a maximum rate of one report every two seconds.

-These timing constraints raise a potential issue: if every sensor attempts to transmit at the maximum rate, then six sensor reports will be generated every two seconds whilst only four reports can actually be transmitted in the same time interval.
+These timing constraints derive from implementation of the NMEA 2000 specification and raise a potential issue: if every sensor attempts to transmit at the maximum rate, then six sensor reports will be generated every two seconds whilst only four reports can actually be transmitted in the same time interval.
-The reporting intervals of each channel must be chosen so that overrun and possible data loss do not become an issue.
+The reporting intervals of at least some sensor channels on a module installation must be chosen so that overrun and possible data loss do not become an issue.

 ## Module configuration